 First of all, this is not a tool but a platform.

-And finally making the capture and reporting of bugs very simple by integrating with the widely used bug tracking tools.
+Finally, making the capture and reporting of bugs very simple by integrating them with the widely used bug tracking tools.

 This way, even a non-technical team member can make valuable contributions to your automated tests.
-The platform helps to instill the concept that, automated tests should be simple, effective, stable and collaborative.
+The platform helps to instil the concept that automated tests should be simple, effective, stable, and collaborative.

 How does Testim Address the key factors that are vital to Automated Tests?